MoonSulong/NBAVis/README.md

 #### `npm start`

-Runs the app in the development mode.<br>
+-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+-You will also see any lint errors in the console.

 ### Testing

 #### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Build

 #### `npm run build`

-Builds the app for production to the `build` folder.<br>
+-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Deployment